jmespath/jmespath.site/docs/tutorial.rst

 therefore create a two element list, and the final result of the entire expression is a list of two element lists.

-Unlike a projection, the result of the expression in always included, even if the result is a null.
+Unlike a projection, the result of the expression is always included, even if the result is a null.
 If you change the above expression to ``people[].[foo, bar]`` each two element list will be ``[null, null]``.

-A multiselect has the same basic idea of a multiselect list, except it instead creates a hash instead of an array.
+A multiselect hash has the same basic idea of a multiselect list, except it instead creates a hash instead of an array.
 Using the same example above, if we instead wanted to create a two element hash that had two keys, ``Name`` and ``State``, we could use this: